provose/provose/docs/v2.0/reference/lustre_file_systems.md

 AWS FSx Lustre is appropriate for compute workloads that require large amounts of data and would otherwise be I/O-bound.
 For example, terabyte-scale machine learning typically requires fast storage, and FSx Lustre is a popular choice.

+### Beware of long timeouts

+AWS FSx Lustre clusters can take a long time to deploy--even multiple hours.
+By default, Terraform will wait 30 minutes before timing out.
+When this happens, you should use the AWS Web Console or the command line to check the status of your cluster.
+When you see a timeout from Terraform, you should not rerun Terraform because this will cause it to destroy the cluster before it has finished deploying.

 ## Examples

 ```terraform